 - Consider consulting a mental health professional trained in cognitive behavior therapy, which has been demonstrated as an effective treatment for SAD.

-- Talk to your doctor about antidepressant medication if your symptoms are severe or persist despite interventions such as bright light therapy.
+- Talk to your doctor about antidepressant medication if your symptoms are severe or continue even after treatments such as bright light therapy.

 If your symptoms become severe and you or someone you know, are having thoughts of suicide, call your doctor right away or go to the nearest emergency room.

 - National Institute of Mental Health.
 Seasonal Affective DisorderAccessed 12/8/2016.

 - American Academy of Family Physicians.
 Seasonal Affective Disorder Accessed 12/8/2016.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved